ss4609/Storytelling-With-Streaming-Data/Hw1Part1README.md

 ##Consumer
 In the consumer I am extracting the state of the meetup for which rsvp was done and streaming that via websocketd on port 8080
+The cosumer code is present at https://github.com/ss4609/Storytelling-With-Streaming-Data/blob/master/HW1Part2Consumer.py

 ##Visualization Webpage
 The webpage, leveraging d3.js, shows the bar chart of count of rsvps by state, all getting updated realtime getting messages from websocket server that runs the consumer code.
+The webpage code is present at https://github.com/ss4609/Storytelling-With-Streaming-Data/blob/master/HW1Part3Index.html.

 Sample screenshots present at HW1WebPageOutput1.png (https://github.com/ss4609/Storytelling-With-Streaming-Data/blob/master/media/HW1WebPageOutput1.png) and HW1WebPageOutput2.png (https://github.com/ss4609/Storytelling-With-Streaming-Data/blob/master/media/HW1WebPageOutput2.png).
 Reference for d3.js code - https://bost.ocks.org/mike/bar/3/